ryudokung/Project-0/_bmad-output/prd.md

 ### 2.3 Technical Success
 - **AI Generation Efficiency:** Implementing a "Time-Gated Assembly" system to manage GPU load and prevent spamming.
 - **Hybrid 2D/3D Immersion:** Delivering High-Fidelity AI assets (2D) for visual storytelling while using **WebGPU + React Three Fiber** for a global 3D space background and an immersive 3D Cockpit and Bastion experience.
-- **Single-Page Game Loop (Unified Controller):** Moving away from traditional web routing (`/bastion`, `/explore`) to a unified, state-driven game controller.
+- **Single-Page Game Loop (Unified Controller):** Moving away from traditional web routing (`/bastion`, `/explore`) to a unified, state-driven game controller using **XState v5**.
 This ensures seamless transitions, persistent audio/state, and a true "Game Client" feel.
 - **Design Intelligence:** Utilizing [UI/UX Pro Max](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill/) standards to ensure professional-grade aesthetics, including Glassmorphism, Bento Grids, and industry-specific color palettes for a premium feel.
 - **Modular NFT Ownership:** Utilizing **ERC-6551 (Token Bound Accounts)** to allow Vehicles to "own" their equipment, simplifying marketplace trading and inventory management.
+- **Anatomical Equipment System:** Modules are mapped to specific anatomical slots (HEAD, CORE, ARM_L, ARM_R, LEGS) on a silhouette in the Bastion UI.
-- **Hybrid State Management (V2O):** Implementing a "Virtual-to-On-chain" model where gameplay and asset creation are off-chain by default (Server-side), with on-chain minting required only for trading or permanent storage.
+- **Hybrid State Management (V2O):** Implementing a "Manifested-to-On-chain" model where gameplay and asset creation are off-chain by default (Server-side), with on-chain minting required only for trading or permanent storage.
 - **System Resilience:** Using Saga patterns and distributed tracing to ensure 100% consistency between Web2 (AI/DB) and Web3 (On-chain) states.
 - **AI Contextual Intelligence:** Implementing **Model Context Protocol (MCP)** to provide the AI Narrative Engine with real-time game state for dynamic event generation.